 Step 1 _ Controls.

-Response ‘fast’ is what we want.
+Response ‘slow’ is what we want.
 Why?
-That is what the big shots use, is one answer.
-But the reason is that we need to get a response from the meter that is quick enough at all frequencies.
-If we used ‘slow’ the readings wouldn’t be as consistent from visit to visit.
+That is what the clever engineering types at the Society of Motion Pictures and Television Engineers have figured out, is the best answer.
+Generally, the reason is that we need to get a nice response from the meter that captures a stable range of the sounds, at all frequencies.
+If we used ‘fast’ the readings wouldn’t be as consistent from visit to visit.
+Click through to ‘slow’.

 The same is true for ‘weighting’.
 We want to use ‘C’ weighting.
 Why?
-If you use ‘Off’ or ‘A’ or ‘B’, the low frequency measurements will be lower and more inconsistent.
-So, ‘C’ on the 2nd button.
+If you use ‘Off’ (which is sometimes called ‘Z’), or ‘A’ or ‘B’, the low frequency measurements will be lower and more inconsistent.
+So, click to ‘C’ on the 2nd button.
 Very important.

 ‘hold’ controls the Peak Number on the bottom right.
 Peak readings are valuable for some things, but not so good for measuring a cinema theater.
 Why?
 Because the design of the cinema auditorium is made to be a balance between hard and soft surfaces.
 Hard surfaces make too many reflections and distort the sound.
 To many soft surfaces, like the seats and the people and some of the wall treatment, and the sound will be dull.
 Peak readings measure the first clap of the thunder very well, but they don’t measure the average sound pressure level of the extended time of the thunder in the room.
 We want that averaged number.